MosesWangira/moses.altruism.network/README.md

 Override the following functions to do what you want<br/>
 onPositive - network active <br/>
 onNegative - network inactive <br/>
-Hint - You dont have to override this if you only want to observe the network status

 ```
   override fun onPositive() {